Gabrieba/Pathfinder/README.md

 # Pathfinder Algorithm

-**Implementation of shortest path search algorithms for robots** For the moment, only the A* algorithm has been implemented
+**Implementation of shortest path search algorithms for robots**

+For the moment, only the A* algorithm has been implemented.

 ## How to use it ?
-- Store your file (.txt or .csv) that contains the graph in the folder "Graphes"
+- Store your file (.txt or .csv) that contains the graph in the folder "Graphes".
-- **./path <filename> <index_departure> <index_arrival>**
+- **./path <_filename_> <index_departure> <index_arrival>**

-Where 'index_departure' is the index of departure node, and 'index_arrival' is the index of arrival node
+Where '_index_departure_' is the index of departure node, and '_index_arrival_' is the index of arrival node.

 ## Your contribution
-If you want to report a bug or a graph configuration that generates an error, or just to improve it, please feel free.
+If you want to report a bug, or a graph configuration that generates an error, or just to improve it, please feel free.

 ## Future improvements
 - Implementation of other pathfinder algorithms : Dijkstra, DFS, BFS, Bellman-Ford